Ver71/colorvisionproject-Ver71/README.md

 Red Groups Color Vision Program

 ## Description
-# v0.2
+# v1.0

-The test will have you enter y or n any other input is now invaild and now it shows how many points you have at the end of each test and they add up lik if you got 2 points for test one and get 2 more for test 2 it will say 4 points in total after test 2 making it easier to understand what you got wrong.
+The code is now neater and easier for the user to read and now with the clase the user can easily input a new color and question just by adding a new c1 and c2 and a new color into the array.

 ## Developer